scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 A8: “Yes.
 In deep probabilistic logic, we use graphical model for modeling self-supervision, which is in a reduced state space (latent labels), so even standard methods like belief propagation work reasonably well.
 The end-to-end training uses variational EM, which generally converges after 2-3 iterations.”

+# Asma Ben Abacha

+### Zoom chat

+Q1: "Can you talk a bit more about consumer health QA and the goals of the NIH around this?
+Whether there are public-facing goals?"

+Q2: "What are some interesting distinctions between clinical and consumer domains, and how can the data from one be leveraged to improve performance in the other domain?"

+Q3: "What was the source for VQA work?"
+A3 (in-chat): "For VQA, I used MedPix annotations to create the VQA-Med 2019 and 2020 questions and answers.
+If you mean the VQA-RAD dataset: the questions and answers were written by medical students."

 # Byron Wallace

 ### Zoom chat

+Q1: "How does TrialStreamer get updated when papers are retracted?"

+Q2: "Have you also looked into how to leverage other types of trials, like cohort studies?
+Or do you have thoughts on why not to include them?"

+Q3: "I am curious if you use the XML version of PMC articles in your pipeline, or do you use the PDF articles?"

+**More comments from audience**

+Jodi: "Upwork = great place for “expert sourcing”."

+yogo: "Byron don't sell your work short! (who cares that its "simple" if it works and is useful?? that's even better if its simple)"

+Jodi: "For COVID-19 papers, this is a good list: https://retractionwatch.com/retracted-coronavirus-covid-19-papers/.
+Overall I’d recommend the RetractionDatabase (may require licensing) is http://retractiondatabase.org/RetractionSearch.aspx"

+Lucy: "the PICO formalism is very nice to have"

 ### Rocket chat